TOMToolkit/tom_base/docs/managing_data/tom_direct_sharing.rst

 Reduced Datums:
 ---------------
 When your TOM receives a new ``ReducedDatum`` from another TOM it will be saved to your TOM's database with its source set to the name of the TOM that submitted it.
-Currently, only Photometry data can be directly shared between TOMS and a ``Target`` with a matching name or alias must exist in both TOMS for sharing to take place.
+Currently, only ``PhotometryReducedDatum`` can be directly shared between TOMS and a ``Target`` with a matching name or alias must exist in both TOMS for sharing to take place.

 Data Products: